Kohl’s to require customers to wear face coverings starting July 20

 “For those who’d prefer not to shop in store, we encourage customers to visit Kohls.com and take advantage of our new limited-contact Store Drive Up service, among other convenient shipping options.”From Kohl’s

-Customers will see signage at the front of the store to inform them of the new face covering policy.
+Customers will see a signage at the front of the store to inform them of their face covering policy.

-Store associates have been trained on the new health and safety measures in place and have associate greeters at the entrance of every store to welcome shoppers and remind them to wear masks, Kohl’s says.
+The store associates have been trained on the new health and safety measures in place and have associate greeters at the entrance of every store to welcome shoppers and remind them to wear masks.